 “The secret of happiness is variety, but the secret of variety, like the secret of all spices is knowing when to use it.”

 When Daniel Gilbert said this, I’m sure he was not referring to pouches produced by a VFFS machine.
 Nonetheless, the quote rings true with the fact that there are many types of bags and a variety of ways to personalize them.
 But, which is best for your needs?
 For your consumer’s needs?
 For the branding you want to present?
 For the utility you want them to provide?
-To be happy with the machine you choose, make sure it can create the spices (pouches) that give your company and consumers what they want or need.
+To be happy with the stand up pouch filling and sealing machine you choose, make sure it can create the spices (pouches) that give your company and consumers what they want or need.